hieuhoang018/vhome/README.md

 - Product catalog with categories and search functionality
 - Product detail pages with images, descriptions, and reviews
+- AI-powered recommendation of complimentary items based on chosen items
 - Shopping cart with add, update, and remove item capabilities
 - Wishlist management for saving favorite products
 - Secure checkout process with Stripe payment integration